astropy/astropy/docs/development/index.rst

     an overview see the `Contribute to Astropy <https://www.astropy.org/contribute.html>`_ page.

-Substantial parts of this content have been adapted from the excellent `pandas developer documentation <https://pandas.pydata.org/pandas-docs/stable/development/index.html>`_.
+Parts of this content have been adapted from the excellent `pandas developer documentation <https://pandas.pydata.org/pandas-docs/stable/development/index.html>`_.
 Astropy is grateful to the pandas team for their documentation efforts.